nexxtmission/functions.store-learning/functions/validateAddressWithShipEngine/README.md

 }
 ```

-Let's see some examples:
+Here are some examples:

-#### Mapping document with flattened structure
+#### Example 1: Mapping document with flattened structure

-The request params:
+If the request parameter has the following structure:

 ```javascript
 {